Chairman and CEO, Burn and Reconstructive Centers of America

-Frank Mullins serves as the Chairman of Burn and Reconstructive Centers of America.
+Frank Mullins serves as the Chairman and CEO of Burn and Reconstructive Centers of America.

-As Chairman, Mullins oversees major corporate decisions and manages the overall operations and resources while guiding the strategic direction of BRCA.
+As Chairman and CEO, Mullins oversees major corporate decisions and manages the overall operations and resources while guiding the strategic direction of BRCA.
 He also leads acquisition and growth endeavors and explores future partnership opportunities.

 A native of Augusta, Mullins graduated from Augusta College in 1984 and began working in commercial and residential development.
 During his career, Mullins entitled, capitalized, developed and managed more than $3 billion in projects for various clients, including federal agencies, hospitals, banks and large private corporations.
 During this time, Mullins also partnered with his brother, Dr. Fred Mullins, on many business ventures within and outside the BRCA spectrum.

 In recent years, Mullins became more involved with the business aspects of the burn private practice owned by his brother.
 When Dr. Mullins passed away in June 2020, Frank Mullins moved into the day-to-day role of Chairman and CEO of BRCA.